Become a Champion

 Bus: The nearest bus stop is on Station Road (0.3 miles away).
 Bus timetables can be found on the Arriva Bus Website

 Car: Pay and Display car parking is available adjacent to the event site.

 Your entry fee covers the cost of organising our event, but it's the money you raise that powers our life saving research.
-Previous Heart Trekkers have raised £400 for this event and many aim towards raising £500 and joining our 500 Club, where you will receive a jersey on event day which you can wear with pride knowing you're a champion fundraiser.
+Previous Champions have raised £400 for this event and many aim towards raising £500 and joining our 500 Club, where you will receive a jersey on event day which you can wear with pride knowing you're a champion fundraiser.
 For more information on the 500 Club please visit the end tab.

 Create an online fundraising page